davepeck/transmogrifier/README.md

 I mean, maybe you will!
 Try it and find out.

-...
+### Colophon

-...
+One nice thing about the `transmogrify()` method is that it has a nice type contract: either you get back a thing that is _known_ at runtime to match your target schema (and, thanks to the magic of TypeScript and Zod, the equivalent compile-time type too), or an exception is raised.
+If you get data back, it's the right shape.

-Note: I threw this together in like 30 minutes.
+I threw this together in like 30 minutes.
 I haven't packaged it, published it to `npm`, polished it, or anything else.
 It's basically (`src/index.ts`) and nothing else.